 There are several reasons why this could be the case, but the most common one is that a third party has gained access to your account and is intercepting all of your messages.
-In order for this to happen, they would have to have physical access to your phone and then surreptitiously install software onto it.
+For this to happen, they would have to have physical access to your phone and then secretly install the software.

 There are several other ways that third parties may be able to intercept your messages as well:

-- Third-party apps that you download onto your phone may also be used for spying purposes.
-For instance, if someone steals your phone and installs an app on it that allows them to spy on you remotely (such as by using the camera), they could then use this app to see what you’re doing on social media platforms like Facebook or Twitter.
+- Third-party apps you download onto your phone may also be used for spying.
+For instance, if someone steals your phone and installs an app that allows them to spy on you remotely (such as by using the camera), they could then use this app to see what you’re doing on social media platforms like Facebook or Twitter.

 General performance issues

-If you are experiencing performance issues on your phone, it is possible that someone has tapped into your device.
+If you are experiencing performance issues on your phone, someone may have tapped into your device.

-Tapping can be done by using a train or car antenna, or even by tapping your smartphone against a wall.
-Tapping can be used to access information about your location, what apps you have installed on your phone, and even access photos and videos stored on your device.
+Tapping can be done using a train or car antenna or tapping your smartphone against a wall.
+Tapping can access information about your location, what apps you have installed on your phone, and even photos and videos stored on your device.

 If you suspect that someone has tapped into your device, there are several things you can do to protect yourself from further tapping: